nestybox/sysbox/README.md

 ## Usage

-The easiest way to create system containers is to use Docker in conjunction with sysvisor.
-It's also possible to use sysvisor directly (without Docker), but it's a lower level interface and thus a bit more cumbersome to use.
+The easiest way to create system containers is to use Docker in conjunction with Sysvisor.
+It's also possible to use Sysvisor directly (without Docker), but it's a lower level interface and thus a bit more cumbersome to use.

 ### Docker + Sysvisor